gowitheflow-1998/RAR-b/README.md

 cd RAR-b
 pip install -e .
 ```

+For flexibility of different use cases, we don't put any library requirements in the repo.
+Based on the specific classes of models you want to evaluate, you might at least want to install some `pytorch`, `sentence-transformers`, `beir`, and if needed, `cohere` and `openai`.

 ## Download Datasets

 All of our datasets for the full-dataset retrieval (full) setting are hosted on [Huggingface](https://huggingface.co/RAR-b).
-And all the datasets for the multiple-choice setting (mcr) are already in the repo along with git clone (except CSTS, which we provide the code to reproduce in `mcr/create_csts.md`, detailed in `mcr/README.md`).
+And all the datasets for the multiple-choice setting (mcr) are already in the repo along with git clone (except CSTS, which we provide the code to reproduce in `mcr/create_csts.py`, detailed in `mcr/README.md`).

 Run the following script under the root folder to set up the FULL setting datasets you want to evaluate with the format for RAR-b evaluation.
 Note that simply using huggingface ```load_dataset()``` won't work, and is just going to give you the qrels.